German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 ROCKVILLE, Md., April 9 -- The FDA has identified hazardous levels of selenium as the cause of 43 adverse events stemming from use of certain flavors of the dietary supplements Total Body Formula and Total Body Mega Formula.
 The distributor of the products, Total Body Essential Nutrition, of Atlanta, has recalled the Tropical Orange and Peach Nectar flavors of Total Body Formula in eight- and 32-ounce bottles and the Orange/Tangerine flavor of Total Body Mega Formula in 32-ounce containers.

-How do you swallow large tablets?
+How do you easily swallow large tablets?
 If bananas are allowed in the diet, try chewing a bite of banana but do not swallow it.
-Then place the tablet in amongst the mashed banana and swallow both together without chewing the pill.
+Then place the tablet in amongst the chewed banana and swallow both together without chewing the pill.

 pkdiet.com polycystic kidney disease polycystic liver diseasecontact us